Our Motto will always be: “Do not take what you do not like to eat.”

 We hope you enjoy our blog and visit our websites for more information.
 See our “In The News” section for articles, magazines and books we have been featured in.

-Kirk and I with our two youngest sons:
+Kirk and I with our two youngest sons in summer of 2016:

 Contact Info/Questions?
 Thoughts?
 Ideas?

 Visit our contact page at TrailCooking.com for more information about who we are, what we like and why we do the stuff we do.
 We read every email sent to us, so please, do contact us with questions and or anything else.

 We are not responsible for republished content from this blog, on other blogs, or websites without our permission.

 The Internet has made it easy to share a wealth of information.
 A core reason why we have done the website and blog is to share what we have learned with others.
 We require that if you share what you have read here, that you give us credit for it.
 The content of the website, blog and books are copyrighted.

 You may share, to copy, distribute, display, and perform the work under the following conditions:

 1) Attribution.
 You must attribute the work in the manner specified by the author.
 If you use any of the work you find on Freezer Bag Cooking™ or Trail Cooking, you must attribute the work to Freezer Bag Cooking™ or Trail Cooking and include a working direct link to the relevant post from the website and/or blog.

 If you use an original photograph or video belonging to Freezer Bag Cooking™ or Trail Cooking, in addition to adhering to the rules set out in this section you must also agree not to change the name of the image if you copy it to your own server and when you publish it you give attribution to us with a direct working link.